TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

  - New Terminal Application Schema: [NewTermApp_Gift](/Merchant%20Application%20Gateway/XSD%20to%20Use/Gift%20Schema/newTermapp_gift.xsd)
  - New Create Terminal Application Schema: [NewTermCreateApp_Gift](/Merchant%20Application%20Gateway/XSD%20to%20Use/Gift%20Schema/newTermCreateapp_gift.xsd)

+<sub>For the latest Gift XSD Schemas see: [Gift XDS Schema](/Merchant%20Application%20Gateway/XSD%20to%20Use/Gift%20Schema/README.md)</sub>

 ### **Other Schema**

   - Board Merchant Application Schema: [NewMerchantApp](/Merchant%20Application%20Gateway/XSD%20to%20Use/Other%20Schema/NewMerchantsApp.xsd)
   - Board Location Application Schema: [NewLocationsApp](/Merchant%20Application%20Gateway/XSD%20to%20Use/Other%20Schema/NewLocationsApp.xsd)
   - Create Terminal Application Schema: [NewTerminalsApp](/Merchant%20Application%20Gateway/XSD%20to%20Use/Other%20Schema/NewTerminalsApp.xsd)

+<sub>For the latest Other XSD Schemas see: [Check21 XDS Schema](/Merchant%20Application%20Gateway/XSD%20to%20Use/Other%20Schema/README.md)</sub>

 ## **Response**